rajarapuraj/SQL_Project/README.md

 EDA involved exploring the trachoma population data to answer key questions, such as:

-1. Number of population are at risk to trachoma year wise within a country?
+1. What is the total population that is at risk for trachoma?
-2. Number of population are treated with antibiotics for trachoma year wise within a country?
+2. Which country population is at high risk?
-3. Number of population are get operated for trachoma disease year wise within a country?
+3. What is the total population treated with antibiotics for trachoma?
-4. What is the average population at risk for trachoma?
+4. Which country population are treated high with antibiotics?
-5. What is the average population treated for trachoma?
+5. What is the total population get operated for trachoma?
-6. What is the average population operated for trachoma?
+6. Which country population is high operated for trachoma?

 ### Data Analysis using SQL